EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 - **Gen2-3D-Sprites / STADIUM2_OVERWORLD_MODELS** by randyadr on Gold
 - standard and compatible custom 2D sprite presentations

+- StadiumBattleFX 2.1.7 — validated.
+BC remains the active camera director for any BC-enabled phases; SBFX effects continue underneath normally.
+No special SBFX camera configuration is required for BC.
+If BC Attack Camera is enabled, BC owns the attack camera. id you prefer SBFX attack camera, simply toggle off BC Attack camera.

 These are **presentation systems, not required dependencies**.

 > **BC respects what the underlying system provides, then makes the best cinematic use of it.**